 Man convicted in fatal, wrong-way crash motions to have appeal rights reinstated

 Mar.
-22—EBENSBURG, Pa. — A West Virginia man convicted of killing 20-year-old Olivia Red as a result of a wrong-way DUI crash in 2018 appeared in court Tuesday to ask a Cambria County judge to reinstate his post sentence appeal rights.
+23—EBENSBURG, Pa. — A West Virginia man convicted of killing 20-year-old Olivia Red as a result of a wrong-way DUI crash in 2018 appeared in court on Tuesday to ask a Cambria County judge to reinstate his post-sentence appeal rights.

 In June, Chase Edward Turner, 31, was sentenced to eight to 16 years in prison by Judge Patrick T. Kiniry for the U.S. Route 219 crash on May 31, 2018, that killed Red and caused life-changing injuries to her passenger, Angela Phillips.
 Turner also received two years of probation.